Eworm/template/README.md

 ## Timber

 Timber (<https://www.upstatement.com/timber/>) is an awesome way of making your html cleaner and easier to read.
 It uses the Twig template engine to write html seperate from the php files.
+Timber is included in the required plugins list, so you'll see a message asking you to install it.

 ## Final words